aws/Trusted-Advisor-Tools/LowUtilizationEC2Instances/README.md

 [![Launch Stop Low Utilization EC2 Instances](../images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=StopLowUtilizationEC2Instances&templateURL=https://s3-us-west-2.amazonaws.com/aws-trusted-advisor-open-source/cloudformation-templates/TALowUtilizationEC2Instances.template)

-You can change the region according to your preference.
 Make sure to set the appropriate tags and region per your requirements in configuration section of the Lambda function.
+Set the Dryrun flag to true during testing.

 Alternatively, you can manually create each resource if needed using the following instructions: